jim108dev/pebble-goal-log/README.md

 1. Adjust paths in `Makefile` accordingly.

-1. Set custom questions and and answers in `reference.csv`.
+1. Save questions and and answers in `data/reference.csv`.
+An example is given in `data/reference.example.csv`.

 1. Align the history file